00travelgirl00/-Explore-UI-for-destructive-controls-contexts-/README.md

 # Explore UI for destructive controls & contexts
 This is the documentation for the WordPress Core Ticket https://core.trac.wordpress.org/ticket/49714

-## WordPress Dashbaord - destructive controls & contexts
+## WordPress Dashboard - destructive controls & contexts
 ### Posts
 - Where: /wp-admin/edit.php?post-action=trash
 - Behavior: